seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/definitions_temp_pdf.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

+NOTE: This lesson makes use of many diagrams and extracts from the book entitled "Entreprise IoT" by https://www.safaribooksonline.com/library/view/enterprise-iot/9781491934258/[Dirk Slama et al (2015)], because this book is exceptionally clear and well written.
+I recommend that you read the full book to get a complete picture of the topic.

 == 1.
 Internet of Things, connected objects?
 [quote, Wikipedia, entry "Internet of Things" visited on 2017/08/01]
 ________________________________________